-Now that you know when to water your basil, it’s important to discuss a few ways you can water your plants.
+Now that you know when to water your basil and how to check soil moisture, it’s important to discuss a few ways you can water your plants.
 It might seem weird, you just water your plants, right?

 Well, yes, but there are some better alternatives and ways to water your basil plants.

 This is the typical way people water plants, and it’s how you’ll want to do it if your basil plant is growing in the ground or in a container that can’t be moved.

 When watering from the top, make sure you’re not saturating the entire plant and getting the basil leaves themselves wet.
 You always want to water the soil, not the leaves and stems.